Ramp

 ---

-Vinai — friend and colleague who shipped Ramp’s first internationally-issued cards — Adam and Subham (product), Toshi (partnerships), and I went to the first “A Very Stable Conference” to hear more.
+Vinai — colleague who shipped Ramp’s first internationally-issued cards — Adam and Subham (product), Toshi (partnerships), and I went to the first “A Very Stable Conference” to hear more.

-Chapello (new PM on Payments) and Jon (financial partnerships) went to another stablecoin conference around the same time.
+Chapello (PM on Payments) and Jon (financial partnerships) went to another stablecoin conference around the same time.

 We shipped a winner.
 And Ramp tends to be pretty serious about doubling-down on these things: we’d earned the mandate to go and ship this for customers more formally, and we booked a week in Boulder to get it alpha-ready (and that we did).